Containers

 Scaling is non-disruptive: Your app keeps serving traffic during changes.

-Free plan is single-container only: Upgrade to scale beyond one container.
+Free and Sandbox plans are single-container only: Upgrade to scale beyond one container.

 What's Next?